 When it comes to financial decisions, we all need to be careful.
 How we deal with our finances have huge impacts on our lives.
 The main challenge people often struggle with is planning to use their finances effectively.
-In our discussion today, we are going to discuss this subject in details.
+In our discussion today, we are going to discuss this subject in detail.
 How much is supposed to have saved at your current age?
 Even if you are in the 20s, you are supposed to have already saved something.

 How Much Is Supposed To Be saved?

 When talking of planning, we simply mean budgeting and spending your income in the most appropriate way.
 One of the most important decisions individuals make is saving.
 We acknowledge the fact that at one point we will not be as productive as we are right now, or no doubt we will retire.
-However, then life does not stop at retirement and there is need to save fund for post-retirement life.
+However, then life does not stop at retirement and there is a need to save funds for post-retirement life.